Dean Michael Wiwchar: The Raposo murder

 On 9 June 2012, Wiwchar started to text someone who used the internet pseudonym of Princess97 about taking a train to Toronto as he complained that the cameras at the airport were making it too difficult for him to fly to Toronto.
 Wiwchar did not want to use his laptop to look up on the internet train timetables and wanted "Princess97" to perform that task for him, leading to Princess97 to text him "ur [you are] nuts".
 Wiwchar texted back: "No I'm not.
 I'm carfull [careful], dude I was just being followed by a ten car or more surveillance team, of coure [course] they r [are] watching me here.
 I need to go clap this good and I can't even do it.
 It's driving me insane LOL!".
 Later the same day, Wiwchar texted Alkhalil "Sick of this shit.
 I'm gunna [going to] get a new zapper today for the job and leaves [leave] these ones here and ill [I'll] stay dark and do a few out there before I sow [show] my face again".
 Wiwchar started to text someone who called themselves Achilles (who may or not have been the same person as Princess97) who advised Wiwchar not to kill Raposo, writing "best to get by be broke than in jail".
 Wiwchar texted back: "I have to get paid though bro".
 In his texts, Wiwchar often used the word "goof" as a term of abuse.
 The journalist Jerry Langton wrote "Although it may sound childish and comical, the word 'goof' is considered perhaps the worse insult" in the Canadian underworld, further noting that: "At least two murders in Kingston [prison] alone since the '80s were reported to be the result of someone calling someone else the G-word".
 On 11 June 2012, Wiwchar was again advised via text by someone who called themselves "Snootsey" not to kill Raposo, leading Wiwchar to text back: "Contract killing that's my business".
 On 14 June 2012, Wiwchar flew out to Toronto and checked into the Four Points by Sheraton Hotel under the alias "Michael Frieson".

-On the afternoon of 18 June 2012, Raposo was at the Sicilian Sidewalk Café, drinking coffee and was watching the Ireland vs. Italy Euro Cup football match on the café's television.
-At about 1: 40 pm, Wiwchar walked into the café, dressed as a construction worker and wearing a dusk mask and a blonde wig.
-Wiwchar walked up to Raposo from behind, pulled out a handgun, and shot him four times in the head and once in the neck.
+On 18 June 2012, Wiwchar entered the Sicilian Sidewalk Café in Little Italy dressed as a construction worker while wearing a dust mask and a wig.
+As Raposo watched the Ireland vs. Italy Euro Cup soccer match being aired on the café's television, Wiwchar shot him four times in the head and once in the neck from behind.
 Later on the same afternoon, Alkhalil texted Wiwchar: "Time we put u [you] in sniper school I think. this seems too easy for u".
 Wiwchar texted back: "LOL!
 I had the whole construction uniform on mullet helment [helmet] dusk mask orange side road shirt and rocker shades lol I sat down and orderd [ordered] a corona".